-The Kawasaki Z1 was nick-named the \’King\’ … which kind of says it all!
-Suffice it to say, it was well-received – on its release, in \’73.
-Riders had been putting up with past its sell-by date technology for years.
-As often as not, it was down to outdated management techniques.
-All that was blown away by the Oriental invasion.
-When the Japanese – and their new wave of machines – disembarked at the Isle of Man, \’Brit bikes\’ were dead in the water.
+The Kawasaki Z1 was nick-named the ‘King’ … which kind of said it all!
+Suffice to say – on its release, in ’73 – it was well-received.
+British riders had been putting up with past its sell-by date technology for years.
+Almost always, due to outdated management techniques.
+All that was blown away by the two-wheeled Oriental invasion.
+When the Japanese – and their new wave of machines – disembarked at the Isle of Man, ‘Brit bikes’ were already dead in the water.
+They just did not know it yet.
 The TT wins which followed presaged the future – not just for racers, but roadsters.
-When the Z1 hit the showrooms, the future had arrived.
+When the Z1 hit the showrooms, the future had finally arrived.

-The Z1\’s twin-camshaft, four-cylinder motor left its road-going rivals reeling!
-The ageing \’thumpers\’, twins and triples simply could not compete.
+The Z1’s twin-camshaft, four-cylinder motor left its road-going rivals reeling!
+The ageing ‘thumpers’, twins and triples simply could not compete.
 The Z1 took cycle parts, too, to another level.
 Performance stats had gone up a gear … well, several gears, actually!
-The \’King\’ came, saw, and conquered!
-Before long, the British bike industry was a mere memory.
+The King came, saw and conquered.
+For the time being, at least, the British bike industry was history!

-The new bike heralded Kawasaki\’s iconic \’Z\’-series.
-A plethora of \’superbikes\’ – from the \’big four\’ Japanese manufacturers – followed.
-Never again would bikers settle for second-best.
+The new machine heralded Kawasaki’s iconic ‘Z’ series.
+A plethora of Jap superbikes – from the ‘big four’ manufacturers – soon followed.
+Never again would bikers have to settle for second-best.
 From that point on, a test-ride delivered outstanding performance, handling and braking – or the deal was off!
-The Kawasaki Z1 had secured its place in motorcycling\’s pantheon.
-As for Brit bikes … the king was dead, long live the \’King\’!
+The Kawasaki Z1 secured its place in motorcycling’s pantheon.
+As for Brit bikes … the king was dead, long live the King!